Chris Brown To Reunite With Rihanna Amid Soulja Boy Feud? Reportedly Calls Her A ‘Real Boss With Money & Real Status’

 “Joyce knows that Rihanna is the true love of Chris’ life and wishes they would have worked out long-term,” the site’s inside source claimed, adding that Chris’s mom knows that no one else “holds a candle” to Rihanna as rumors swirl that the “Love On The Brain” singer has been doing a lot of thinking about dating her former boyfriend recently.

-Hollywood Life also went on to allege just days later that Rihanna has supposedly been thinking about Chris a lot over the Holidays prior to his feud with Soulja Boy, claiming that she allegedly “misses” Brown and has been doing a lot of “reflecting” on their past dating life, which saw them together on and off from 2008 until 2013.
+Hollywood Life also went on to allege just days later that Rihanna has supposedly been thinking about Chris a lot over the holidays prior to his feud with Soulja Boy, claiming that she allegedly “misses” Brown and has been doing a lot of “reflecting” on their past dating life, which saw them together on and off from 2008 until 2013.

 What do you think of reports claiming that Rihanna and Chris Brown could allegedly start dating again amid his feud with Soulja Boy?